 Happy New Year, Friends!
 Xx

 P.S.
-One of my big goals for 2021 is to launch a goal setting mastermind program.
+One of my big goals for 2022 is to complete my next book and launch a writing retreat with really good food in collaboration with my chef brother, Max.
 Stay tuned for your invite to join!

 Image Credit: Vivian Johnson Photography